#1 Insurance Agency in Arkansas

 Commercial Auto Insurance

-In addition to general liability insurance, many landscaping businesses invest in commercial auto insurance.
+In addition to general liability insurance, many landscaping businesses invest in commercial auto insurance in Arkansas.
 Generally speaking, companies pay an average premium of approximately $150 each month, totaling $1,810 per year.

 This covers medical bills resulting from accidents and third-party property damage along with vandalism, vehicle theft, and weather damage.

 Businesses that have vehicles that are company-owned, such as lawn care pickups and tree trimming trucks, are required by law to have commercial auto insurance.
-In the event that any employees drive rented, leased, or personal vehicles, a business may instead be required to get non-owned and hired auto insurance.
+If any employees drive rented, leased, or personal vehicles, a business may instead be required to get non-owned and hired auto insurance.

 Workers' Compensation Insurance